harounathiam2005/PersonalPyProjects/README.md

 number_game.py -- {

   My first documented program (EST. 2020).
-Utilizing the random module, this input-based python program generates a random integer.
+Utilizing `random` module, this input-based python program generates a random integer.
 Input "y" when prompted to play.
 You have three chances to guess the hidden number.

 }